 "Surfer" is often considered the 'bible of surfing'.
 The North American publication has a long and popular tradition in surf journalism and keeps an up-to-date vision of modern surfing, while keeping an eye in the roots of wave riding.

-"Surfing Magazine" is born in 1964 and has since conquered its own surf market.
-Although it is owned by the same company, "Surfing Magazine" targets a younger audience with its own original features.
+"Surfing Magazine" was born in 1964, and conquered its own audience and market.
+Nevertheless, the monthly publication closed its doors in February 2017.
+"Surfing Magazine" targeted a younger audience than "Surfer," and had its original features.
 "Surfing Magazine" boosted the creation of the International Surfing Day, established in 2004.

 "Carve" is UK's best selling and biggest surf publication.
 The British surf magazine has been leading printed innovations in Europe with cutting edge surf photos and exclusive world features.